 Like all pipe smokers I have too many pipes, I have briar pipes laying about drying out - "resting".
 At home, in my workshops, in my shed at home.
 Everywhere.
 I have bought far too many meerschaum pipes till I found my favorite.
 But I have only one set of tools to use with them all.

-You will also note: If you are a pipe smoker the only expensive thing in the case is the Dunhill adjustable pipe reamer - which I only use with the briar pipes I leave everywhere, not carry about.
+You will also note: If you are a pipe smoker is the Dunhill adjustable pipe reamer - which I only use with the briar pipes I leave everywhere, not carry about.
 If you are only going to smoke Meers exclusively - you don't need the cake build up - so thus you don't need a reamer.

 I am also not convinced "price is your guide" when buying a smoking pipe.
 All of my pipes have been estate pipes.
 None of them have cost the earth.